 Grade 9 applicants must register for the SSAT by the Upper School deadline.
 For deadlines, check here, and for further information on the SSAT, see below.
 Please note: applicants to UTS may write only one SSAT per academic year.

 The grade 9 application also requires applicants to provide a completed recommendation from both their math and English teachers.
 As well, applicants must submit their reports cards from June, grade 7 and November grade 8.

 Grades 10 and 11 Entrance:

 Grades 10 and 11 applicants must register for the SSAT by the Upper School deadline.
 For deadlines, check here, and for further information on the SSAT, see below.
 Please note: applicants to UTS may write only one SSAT per academic year.

 The grade 10 and 11 applications also require applicants to provide a completed recommendation from both their math and English teachers.
 As well, applicants must submit their most recent report card from June and the most recent November progress report.

 All scores and completed application packages received by the published Early Application Deadline (for deadlines, check here) will be ranked in order to determine who will be invited for an interview.
-All interviewed applicants will be assessed based on all components of the application.
-Those deemed most suitable will be invited for an interview.
+All interviewed applicants will be assessed based on each component of their application.

 Applications received after the Early Application Deadline will be reviewed and considered on a case-by-case basis.
 Admission after the deadline will be based on space availability.

 SSAT - Further Information

 There is a $120 test registration fee for the SSAT.
 It is a UTS policy that applicants may only write the SSAT once during the school year in which they are applying (e.g. once in grade 6 when applying for grade 7).